zgulde/cods/docs/python-deployment-guide.md

     python server.py
     ```

-    Copy the code above into a file named `start_server.py`.
+    Copy the code above into a file named `start_server.sh`.
 If your virtual
     environment is not in a directory named `env`, or your application
     entrypoint is not `server.py` you'll need to tweak the code above,
     otherwise, you shouldn't need to make any changes.